kodekloudhub/golang/docs/07-struct-methods-and-interfaces/03-interfaces.md

     > B, C

-    * A is incorrect because interfaces coannot have fields, only methods.
+    * A is incorrect because interfaces cannot have fields, only methods.
     * D is incorrect because the `func` keyword is not used on interface method declarations.

     </details>